iKarmaaa123/terraform-mongodb-devops-project/README.md

 Ease of Management: MongoDB Atlas handles database operations such as provisioning, patching, and scaling, reducing the administrative overhead.

 Automated Backups: Regular automated backups with point-in-time recovery ensure your data is safe and recoverable.

+<h4> High Availability and Reliability </h4>
+Built-In Replication: Atlas provides automated replication across multiple availability zones, ensuring high availability and fault tolerance.

+Self-Healing Clusters: Automatically detects and recovers from node failures, ensuring minimal downtime.

+<h4> Scalability </h4>
+Horizontal Scaling: Easily scale out your database by adding more shards to distribute data and workload.

+Vertical Scaling: Increase the capacity of your database instances with a few clicks without downtime.

+<h4> Security </h4>
+End-to-End Encryption: Data is encrypted at rest and in transit, ensuring data security.

+Compliance: MongoDB Atlas complies with various standards such as GDPR, HIPAA, and SOC 2, making it suitable for sensitive data.

+<h4> Global Distribution </h4>
+Multi-Region Deployments: Deploy your database across multiple regions to provide low-latency access to users worldwide.

+Global Clusters: Automatically route read and write operations to the nearest data center.

+<h4> Integrated Tools </h4>
+Data Visualization: Built-in tools like MongoDB Charts allow for easy visualization of your data.

+Monitoring and Alerts: Comprehensive monitoring and alerting systems to keep track of database performance and health.

+<h4> Cost-Effectiveness </h4>
+Pay-As-You-Go Pricing: Flexible pricing model that allows you to pay only for the resources you use.

+Operational Efficiency: Reduces the need for a dedicated DBA team, lowering operational costs.

 <h2> VPC Module </h2>
 Now that we have discussed about the various contents of the 'cluster' module, we will now discuss about the 'VPC' module which will create the resources needed for the vpc infrastructure that is going to have a peering connection with our mongodb atlas cluster.